 We have never declared or paid any dividend on our ordinary shares and we do not anticipate paying any dividends on our ordinary shares in the future.
-We currently intend to retain all future earnings to finance our operations and to expand our business.
+We currently intend to retain all future earnings to finance the operations of the VIE and our subsidiaries and to expand their business.